-http://cms.skidmore.edu/hr/upload/DiversityinHiringStatement.pdf http://cms.skidmore.edu/hr/eeo_diversity/upload/DiversityinHiringStatement.pdf
+http://cms.skidmore.edu/hr/eeo_diversity/upload/DiversityinHiringStatement.pdf

 8 Gender identity and expression, while protected under Skidmore College policy, are not currently protected under federal, state, or local laws.
-Formatted: Centered

 As a matter of policy, Skidmore College will work actively to increase the diversity of our community.
 We will address imbalances in both student and employee populations and meet our diversity-related objectives by recruiting the best candidates from as broad a pool as possible.
 As always, we will continue to be guided by our fundamental educational values - leading our students to develop robust cognitive abilities, enhanced critical and intercultural skills, and an appreciation of their individual and social responsibilities as citizens of the world.
 Meeting these objectives is crucial to our achieving new levels of excellence.